Valletta - Things to Do in Valletta in July

 Advantages

-• Peak Mediterranean summer with 14+ hours of daylight and virtually zero rainfall - perfect for exploring Valletta's outdoor fortifications and harbor views
+• Peak Mediterranean summer weather with virtually zero rainfall - July typically sees about 0 mm of precipitation, making it the driest month for exploring Valletta's outdoor fortifications, bastions, and harbor walks without weather interruptions

 Considerations